 The MLQ-5X, divides the three aforementioned styles of leadership into subscales for participants to rate using a Likert-type scale.
 These subscales represent behaviours associated with transformational, transactional and laissez-faire styles of leadership.
 Adaptations were made to a) remove the outcome sub-scale (rating participants’ effort, overall job satisfaction and perceptions of leadership effectiveness) as this was not being explored in the current study, and b) alter the Likert scale to measure the importance that participants place on each behaviour, as opposed to participants’ perceptions of whether their leaders displayed these behaviours, which the original MLQ-5X measures.
+While this modification was necessary to align the instrument with the research aims, it does introduce interpretive limitations, since the adapted questionnaire captures valued leadership behaviours, rather than observed practice.
+This shift may also raise potential construct validity concerns, as the measure diverges from the original focus of the MLQ.
+Therefore, findings should be interpreted with an awareness that the conclusions reflect participants ideals of leadership behaviours, rather than direct accounts of what leaders do in practice.